 Germany, France shore up political, financial aid to beleaguered WHO

-WHO chief Tedros Adhanom Ghebreyesus, speaking at a news conference in Geneva, said the agency, criticized by the United States for being slow off the mark in tackling the pandemic, was getting the financial and political support it needed.
+"We are getting today all the support we need, politically and financially.
+Both Germany and France are long-standing friends of WHO and global health," Tedros told a news conference at WHO headquarters.
 U.S. President Donald Trump said last month that the United States was cutting ties with the "China-centric" WHO, but he has still not formally notified the U.N. agency.

 The United States is the biggest overall donor to the Geneva-based WHO, contributing more than $400 million in 2019, roughly 15% of its budget.
-German Health Minister Jens Spahn said the 500 million euros ($561 million) was the "highest amount that we have ever donated" to the WHO.
+"Isolated national answers to international problems are doomed to fail," German Health Minister Jens Spahn said.

+He announced additional donations of funds and medical equipment to WHO that would bring Germany's total support to 500 million euros ($561 million) this year, the "highest amount ever", as it assumes the EU presidency.
+"We need a strong, efficient, transparent, and accountable WHO today more than ever," Spahn said.

 "I truly believe the world needs, more than ever, a multilateral organization," French Health Minister Olivier Veran said.
 "I believe the world cannot get rid of partners.
 We need a global answer (to COVID-19) and only the WHO can provide that answer."
 Infections have been reported in more than 210 countries and territories since the first cases were identified in China in December 2019.